explosion/spaCy/website/docs/api/textcategorizer.md

 ## TextCategorizer.add_label {#add_label tag="method"}

 Add a new label to the pipe.
+Raises an error if the output dimension is already set, or if the model has already been fully [initialized](#begin_training).

 > #### Example
 >